RIAEvangelist/awesome-webcomponents/README.md

  	property2: 'two'
 }

-function yourElementAttributeChangeHandler(changedDataset){
+function componentCreatedCallback(componentDataset){
-		mergeDataset(myElement, changedDataset);
+		mergeDataset(myElement, componentDataset);
 }

-//after the dataset changes it will be
+//after the component is created it will contain
 //ElementDataset
  {
  	property1 : 'newProp1',